-As a result, the distinctly Catholic nature of Halloween became more and more muted and it was Catholics pulling back from their own festival that gave rise to the contemporary version of Halloween.
-The goulish version of the festival that we have today is in many respects a result of Catholic accommodation to a Protestant culture.
+As a result, the distinctly Catholic nature of Halloween became more and more muted, and it was Catholics pulling back from their own festival that gave rise to the contemporary version of Halloween.
+The ghoulish version of the festival that we have today is, in many respects, a result of Catholic accommodation to a Protestant culture.
 And in another strange twist in the history of Halloween, most everything that the devout Protestant detests about Halloween has become all the more pronounced as a result of their protests.

-QUESTION: What is the relation of Halloween to All Saints/All Souls?
+What is the relation of Halloween to All Saints / All Souls?
 Which came first?

-The practice of a festival day to honor the whole communion of saints, rather than that just a single saint, seems to happen for the first time in the Catholic Church with the consecration of the Pantheon as a public place for the Church’s worship.
-This happened in the year 609 (or 610) on May 13th.
+The practice of a festival day to honor the whole communion of saints—rather than just a single saint—seems to happen for the first time in the Catholic Church with the consecration of the Pantheon as a public place for the Church’s worship.
+This happened in the year 609 (or 610) on May 13.
 The Pantheon had been originally dedicated for the use of Roman religion as a place where all the gods would be honored.
 Boniface displaced the images of the gods from their shrines and gave the building over to the saints of the Church, particularly the martyrs.
 This was a kind of “in your face” to pagan culture.
 Boniface was saying that the old gods had been defeated and were defeated by the faith of the Church’s martyrs.

-Also, May 13th was a day associated in Roman religion with what was called the festival of the Lemurs or ancestral spirits.
-It is likely that Boniface’s choice of this day to claim the Pantheon for Christian worship was intentional and it was a way of saying that the martyrs are the great ancestors of all the baptized and it is their memory and witness that is rightly honored on the day that Romans recalled their ancestors.
+Also, May 13 was a day associated in Roman religion with what was called the festival of the Lemurs or ancestral spirits.
+It is likely that Boniface’s choice of this day to claim the Pantheon for Christian worship was intentional, and it was a way of saying that the martyrs are the great ancestors of all the baptized, and it is their memory and witness that is rightly honored on the day that Romans recalled their ancestors.

-How we get from May 13th to November 1st is interesting.
+How we get from May 13 to November 1 is interesting.
 The festival of All Saints seems to emerge from the dedication of another Roman church that was consecrated by Pope Gregory III.
-The church is named St. Peter and all the Saints.
+The church is named after St. Peter and all the saints.
 It was a subsequent pope, Gregory IV, who extended the annual festival that commemorates this church dedication to the whole Church as All Saints Day.
 The extension of festivals specific to the Church of Rome is a part and parcel of how the Catholic faith becomes the underlying cultural matrix from which a new kind of European civilization would emerge.

-Halloween is the precursor to All Saints Day and as such is kind of like what December 24th is to Christmas Day.
+Halloween is the precursor to All Saints Day and as such is kind of like what December 24 is to Christmas Day.
 Remember, the calendar of the Church is filled with festival days, all of which were once associated with great, public celebrations.
 A holy day of obligation has not always meant spending 45 minutes in church for Mass and then going back to work.
-Holy days were times for a party, and if you look at the Church’s calendar, past and present, with this ethos in mind you will discover that the reasons for a party happened with great frequency.
+Holy days were times for a party, and if you look at the Church’s calendar—past and present—with this ethos in mind, you will discover that the reasons for a party happened with great frequency.

 There are some folks that have come to believe that there is some association of Halloween with a pagan festival called Samhain, but I have come to understand that this association is more coincidental than actual.

-QUESTION: What do you think of the trend of parents boycotting Halloween on account of it being evil?
-What would you say to them if they told you such?
-Not safety or health concerns keeping kids indoors, but abject opposition to something believed to be satanic or terrorizing?
+What do you think of the trend of parents boycotting Halloween on account of it “being evil”?
+What would you say to them if they told you such—it isn’t safety or health concerns keeping kids indoors, but abject opposition to something believed to be satanic or terrorizing?

-QUESTION: One of the appealing elements of celebrating Halloween as a child, aside from the candy and costume stuff, is the spookiness factor—the thrill of being scared without any real risk.
+One of the appealing elements of celebrating Halloween as a child, aside from the candy and costumes, is the spookiness factor—the thrill of being scared without any real risk.
 From a Catholic perspective, is that important?
-Is the experience of being fearful or having an awareness of evil an essential element for a Catholic kid to learn?
+Is the experience of being fearful or having an awareness of evil essential for a Catholic kid to learn?

-Fr.
-Steve: I think that all cultures employ cautionary tales that are replete with supernatural imagery, and use this imagery as a means of teaching boundaries and inculcating a sense that there are dangerous people and situations that they could encounter and should be wary of.
-Further, I think that stories told to a group will have the ability to evoke a shared emotional experience and as such bond the community together.
+I think that all cultures employ cautionary tales that are replete with supernatural imagery and use this imagery as a means of teaching boundaries and inculcating a sense that there are dangerous people and situations that they could encounter and should be wary of.
+Further, I think that stories told to a group will have the ability to evoke a shared emotional experience and as such, bond the community together.
 It is not only Christian cultures that will employ a narrative, even a frightening one, to communicate their worldview and impart values.

-QUESTION: I read somewhere that Halloween is seen as the day when the veil between heaven and earth and purgatory is thinnest, hence the presence of souls.
-That seems like some seriously “new agey” stuff.
-Is this a Catholic thing or is that where Wiccans and imaginative Hollywood types step in?
+I read somewhere that Halloween is seen as the day when the veil between heaven and earth and purgatory is thinnest, hence the presence of souls.
+That seems like some seriously “New Agey” stuff.
+Is this a Catholic thing or is this where Wiccans and imaginative Hollywood types step in?